Download the Explore Bay of Plenty APP

 • Includes some roadside sections and road crossings

-• Toilets are located off Katikati’s main street, at Diggelmann Park; no drinking water available en route; limited car parking at the start and finish point, but there’s more available in nearby side roads
+• Toilets are located off the main street in Katikati at Diggelmann Park; no drinking water available en route; limited car parking at the start and finish point, but there’s more available in nearby side roads

 • Map board in the seating area at the start